tom-effernelli/parser-genann/README.md

 ## How it is used

-Just download the repo, compile the parsingGenann.c with gcc and launch it with argv[1]=bool_is_model_training (set at true if the model is intended to be trained on the dataset, false if you want to use the model), argv[2]=prompt (string format).
+Just download the repo, compile the parser-genann.c with gcc and launch it with argv[1]=bool_is_model_training (set at true if the model is intended to be trained on the dataset, false if you want to use the model), argv[2]=prompt (string format).

 ## What it sends back